-After ETIAS is introduced in 2018, those wanting to travel to Europe will need to apply for travel authorization in the form of an ETIAS. there will be a fee but not everyone will have to pay, children under 18 and people over 60 will be exempt from paying.
+After ETIAS is introduced in late 2022, those wanting to travel to Europe will need to apply for travel authorization in the form of an ETIAS. there will be a fee but not everyone will have to pay, children under 18 and people over 60 will be exempt from paying.

 ETIAS validity: The ETIAS travel authorization will be valid for three years, or until the ETIAS holder’s passport expires.
 If someone’s passport expires before their ETIAS authorization, they will need to apply for a new ETIAS permit for Europe.

 The ETIAS Application